 This feature has practically taken over the touchscreen side of the 3DS/2DS.
 This gadget includes several nifty features called AreaNav, DexNav, PlayNav and BuzzNav.

 AreaNav is your map.
 Not only will it show where you are on your map and tell you where the routes and towns are.
 This subsection also shows the trainers that you will encounter or can fight again; where the berries you will pick or have replanted will respawn; where Pokémons spawn on areas you have been to; and the bases that you will discover.

 DexNav is what used to be a PokéRadar.
 This application detects wild Pokémons, which you could catch in the area that you are in.
 It also picks up visible Pokémons that other people show onto your PokéDex.
 This is a handy app as it detects the mysterious wild Pokémon along with its level, abilities, and traits.

 PlayNav is where you get to play with your Pokémon outside of the storyline.
 You can train them with Super Training, play with it for more friendship points on Pokémon Amie, or battle others online including your friends on Player Search System.
 The PSS is by far the best part of this game when you can battle others like a PvP (Player vs Player) feel.
 Just be sure to link your console onto the internet!

 Mega Evolution is making an appearance again!
-This feature that was first brought to us on X and Y was an ultimate burst damage that we want when at hard times we feel the need for them.
+This feature that was first brought to us on X and Y was the ultimate burst damage that we want when at hard times we feel the need for them.
 Here are a list of the mega evolutions which you can obtain in Omega Ruby and Alpha Sapphire: